 It’s standard for the investigators to have multiple meetings with everyone.
 They will typically have solo meetings with each parent and the child, along with a meeting with all three, or just the parents together if the child can’t communicate yet.

-The goal for the investigators is to determine what custody arrangement would be for the child.
+The goal for the investigators is to determine what custody arrangement would be best for the child.
 To figure this out, they evaluate the information they get from their meetings while also carefully considering any potential biases certain parties could have.

 How Forensics Affect a Child Custody Case